greggelong/geb/README.md

 ## MU Puzzle

+The MU puzzle is a formal system that Hofstadter has us play with to get familiar with formal systems.

+>Such strings, producible by the rules, are
+>called theorems.
+The term "theorem" has, of course, a common usage in
+>mathematics which is quite different from this one.
+>It means some statement in ordinary language which has been proven to be true by a rigorous
+>argument, such as Zeno's Theorem about the "unexistence" of motion, or
+>Euclid's Theorem about the infinitude of primes.
+But in formal systems,
+>theorems need not be thought of as statements-they are merely strings of
+>symbols.
+And instead of being proven, theorems are merely produced, as ifby
+>machine, according to certain typographical rules.

 In order to code this formal stystem I am writing my own replacement algorithm for rule 3 and rule 4, as replace() or regex would only catch one see previous code.